How And When To Plant Tulip Bulbs

 Dig a large hole about 7 inches deep.

 The bulb should sit between 5-7 inches deep.
-The bottom of the bulb here reached 7 inches and the height of the bulb was at 5 inches deep.
-We spaced our bulbs 4 to 5 inches apart.
+The depth of the bulb is 7 inches and the height of the bulb was at 5 inches deep.
+We spaced these bulbs 4 to 5 inches apart.

 A good rule of thumb is to plant the bulb twice as deep as it the bulb is tall.